• Menu

 5. Capacity and CDL

-Also, box trucks are a lot smaller than semi-trucks.
+Also, the box trucks dimensions of the cargo area are a lot smaller than the dimension of semi-trailers.
 The 26 and 28 feet are the biggest sizes.

 Generally, box trucks don't exceed the GVWR of 26,000 lbs.
 That means that the drivers don't need a CDL to drive it.